 If you are a non-EU national and were married to an EU national you may be eligible for settled status after living for 5 years in the UK – if less than 5 years then you may be eligible for pre-settled status

-- You EU –Citizen family member dies and you have lived in the UK for at least 1 year with your EU Family member;
+- You EU –Citizen family member dies and you have lived in the UK for at least 1 year with your EU family member;

-- You are a parent and have a custody of a child or court order for the child to live with you;
+- You are a parent and have custody of a child or court order for the child to live with you;

-- On termination of marriage or civil partnership – you have been married or a civil partner for 3 years and have lived in the UK for 1 year; or have custody of an EU citizen child, or have right to access the to a child of EU citizen where court has ordered such access; or you have been a victim of domestic violence whilst your marriage or civil partnership was subsisting.
+- On termination of a marriage or civil partnership – you have been married or a civil partner for 3 years and have lived in the UK for 1 year; or have custody of an EU citizen child, or have right to access the to a child of EU citizen where the court has ordered such access; or you have been a victim of domestic violence whilst your marriage or civil partnership was subsisting.

 When to apply?

 You can apply for a new EU settlement scheme from March 2019 when the scheme will fully open.
-Last day for applying will be 30th June 2021.
+The last day for applying will be 30th June 2021.
 After this date, you may be able to apply if you are joining a family member who has settled or pre-settled status in the UK.
 You will be able to apply online application form.